-This graph shows the precipitation history recorded by the Alberta Agriculture weather station at Hespero, west of Sylvan Lake from Jan 1 to September 3, 2018.
-We assume that those observations are representative of those for our watershed as it is the closest station, and generally upwind:
+This graph shows the precipitation history recorded by the Alberta Agriculture weather station at Hespero, west of Sylvan Lake from Jan 1 to November 13, 2018.
+The shortfall is 170 mm (0.17 m) of precipitation compared to the long term average.
+We assume that those observations at Hespero are representative of those for our watershed as it is the closest station, and generally upwind:

-The early-season deficit is about 8 cm.
-That explains the dry conditions in Central Alberta and the relatively slow increase in Sylvan Lake level.
-Low daily precipitation rates also prevent soil saturation and runoff into tributaries so surface flows and discharge into the lake have also been very low to date.
+Conditions in Central Alberta were extremely dry through the growing season.
+Low daily precipitation rates also prevent soil saturation and runoff into tributaries so surface flows and discharge into the lake has been negligible.

-This graph will be update periodically.
+This is the final graph for 2018.
 Readers who want current data should view this web page: https://agriculture.alberta.ca/acis/alberta-weather-data-viewer.jsp